-Johnny Walker.
-Jim Beam.
-Captain Morgan.
 Historically, the spirits industry has been dominated by men, their contributions immortalized by iconic bottles that bear their names.
-And although we all love a good Jack Daniel’s, it’s always good to taste the hard work and contributions of not just men; spirits should be as diverse and unique as the people that enjoy them.
+And although we all love a good Jack Daniel’s, it’s always good to taste the hard work and contributions of not just men; the best spirits should be as diverse and unique as the people that enjoy them.
 And luckily, women distillers and blenders are stepping up.
 Around the world, women have been breaking through that distillery glass ceiling, turning the world of distilling and spirits into a more varied and interesting field.
-From gin to whiskey to everything in between, these are some of the most paradigm-shattering female distillers you should know about and support.
+From gin to whiskey and everything in between, these are some of the most paradigm-shattering female distillers that you should know about and support.

 Arbikie Highland Estate distillery on Scotland’s Angus coast has made a name for itself as one of the most experimental distilleries out there with its “farm to bottle” approach, and one of the driving forces behind that innovation is Master Distiller Kirsty Black.
 Coming from a background as an engineer in the medical device field, Black switched over into distilling, studying at Heriot-Watt University before being asked to helm Arbikie’s (which originated as a multi-generational farm) distillery.
 Harnessing her passion and interest in plants and their role in the distilling process, Black has quickly found success in producing award-winning spirits, using the farm’s crops and the region’s unique biodiversity to create terroir-driven spirits that capture the flavor of the Angus coast.
 Her signature work is with gin, such as her namesake Kirsty’s Gin, flavored by kelp, thistles, and bilberry.
 And she’s also responsible for producing the world’s first climate-positive gin, made using peas.

 Maria Teresa Lara gave women in tequila a lot of firsts, dedicating her life and career to Tequila Herradura, a 150-year-old tequila producer based in Jalisco, Mexico.
-Starting out as a quality controller, over the years she rose through the ranks, eventually becoming the first female tequila Master Distiller in Mexico.
+Starting out as a quality controller, over the years she rose through the ranks, eventually becoming the first female tequila master distiller in Mexico.
 Although she is now retired, her work and impact as a trailblazer for women distillers in the tequila industry has helped open the doors to other female-owned and operated tequila and mezcal enterprises, like 21 SEEDS and Yola Mezcal.
-And her protege, Karinna Enriquez, continues to work in the tequila industry as well as a Master Tester.
+And her protege, Karinna Enriquez, continues to work in the tequila industry as a master tester.